Last reviewed 8 July 2021

 Many have heard of the word “burnout” at some time during their professional, and personal, lives, with newer phrases such as “mid-year burnout” becoming increasingly common to describe the feelings of lethargy that many people experience during the middle months of the year.

 The term “burnout” has become more prevalent in recent times as employers try to manage the impact that increasing workplace demands have on employees’ health.
 This has only become more apparent during 2020, when many employees may have faced increased workloads, uncertainty and general pressure due to the outbreak of Covid-19.

 In recognition of the potentially debilitating effects of burnout, the World Health Organization (WHO) included the term in the eleventh revision of the International Classification of Diseases (ICD-11), meaning it is now a globally recognised condition.

 According to the WHO, common symptoms of burnout include:

 increased mental distance from one’s job

 feelings of negativism or cynicism related to one’s job

 reduced professional efficacy.

-As burnout is recognised as an occupational phenomenon, it is obvious that it exists and is contributed to by employment, therefore employers are best placed to interject and seek to prevent burnout occurring, or to support those who are burnt out.
-While employers may think that this is a personal syndrome and something for an individual to deal with, this is an attitude which can lead to burnout becoming prevalent in their business and having a significant negative impact on factors such as retention, productivity and growth.
+As burnout is recognised as an occupational phenomenon, it is obvious that it exists and is contributed to by employment, especially in a year where employees have faced the fears, uncertainty and stresses associated with working through a global pandemic.
+Not all staff were furloughed and, for those who have worked throughout the pandemic, an increase in workload may have caused signs of burnout to start to show themselves, and impact their performance overall.
+Employers are, therefore, best placed to interject and seek to prevent burnout occurring, or to support those who are burnt out.
+While some may think that this is a personal syndrome and something for an individual to deal with, this is an attitude which can lead to burnout becoming prevalent in their business and having a significant negative impact on factors such as retention, productivity and growth.

 Recognising the symptoms